-We consider the set of trajectories shown in Figure \ref{fig:Scenario1} and 100 time steps.
-We have implemented the $L$-scan TPHD filter with $L\in\left\{ 1,2,5,10\right\} $ to evaluate the impact of this parameter in estimation performance.
-We use a pruning threshold $\Gamma_{p}=10^{-4}$, absorption threshold $\Gamma_{a}=0.1$ and limit the number of components to 30.
-Two exemplar outputs of the $10$-scan TPHD filter are shown in Figure \ref{fig:Exemplar-outputs}.
+We have implemented the $L$-scan TPHD filter with $L\in\left\{ 1,2,5,10\right\} $ in a scenario with 100 time steps.
+We use a pruning threshold $\Gamma_{p}=10^{-4}$, absorption threshold $\Gamma_{a}=4$ and limit the number of components to 30.
+Two exemplar outputs of the $10$-scan TPHD filter and the considered ground truth are shown in Figure \ref{fig:Exemplar-outputs}.
 At each time step, the TPHD provides an estimate of the set of present trajectories at the current time.
 The start and end times of an estimated trajectory do not depend on the choice of $L$ so the output for any other $L$ looks alike but with a different error.

-In the following, we evaluate the performance of the $L$-scan TPHD filters by Monte Carlo simulation with 500 runs.
-We use a cost function based on OSPA metric for sets of targets \cite{Schuhmacher08}.
-At each time step, we take the set of alive trajectories and the estimated set of alive trajectories.
-Then, we compute the average OSPA metric for the corresponding set of targets at all previous time steps: